 - Prepare and present reports on energy efficiency

 Students who successfully complete the Program will receive an Associates of Science in Engineering.
 Graduates can directly join the workforce, or transfer to Massachusetts Maritime Academy’s Facilities Management Program.

 To apply to the program, fill out our online application.
 When completing the application, please select "(AS) Engineering" as your program of interest (question #56).
 You will receive a follow-up email from an admissions representative to confirm that you are applying to the Smart Building Technology Program.
 There are NO pre-requisites for this program; anyone with a high school diploma, GED or HiSET is eligible to enroll.

-To learn more about the program, fill out inquiry form below.
+To learn more about the Center for Smart Building Technology, fill out inquiry form below.
 You can also contact Executive Director Frank Mruk FAIA, RIBA at 857-701-1564 or fMruk@rcc.mass.edu for more information.